mirexdoors/arcanoid/README.md

 ## TODO List
- - create notifier plugin
+ - login implementation on frontend
- - auth (login/register) implementation on frontend
+ - register implementation on frontend
  - auth implementation on Nest
  - Mobile version
  - Score implementation on frontend